+6. Incorporate existing decorations into the new space.
 The homeowners have colonial-era artwork hanging up throughout their house.
 When the kitchen addition was finished, they brought some of the artwork into the kitchen, which keeps the feel of the rooms consistent.

 When you walk into the kitchen, a stunning copper pendant light above the breakfast nook catches your eye.
 Originally a lantern that Jennifer found at a flea market, she saw its potential and had it rewired.
 There are so many interesting options for pendant lights these days, but this is a truly unique piece.

+7. Don’t discount past technology either.
 In the new mudroom, practicality abounds.
 Two glass-paned doors let the parents keep an eye on who is coming or going without letting drafts into the house.
 The built-in coat rack with a bench and individual cubbies keeps the family organized.
 But one of the most practical features is an old one- the radiator, which provides a steady heat source for drying nearby wet shoes.

 Jennifer and Matt gained a beautiful new kitchen that doesn’t skimp on modern amenities - there’s plenty of countertop and storage space, recessed and undercabinet lighting, and high-end appliances - but it also doesn’t clash with the traditional, colonial style of the rest of their home.
 By following the tips above, we made sure it blended well with the existing rooms.
 In fact, the addition offered some opportunities to enhance the traditional character of the other rooms.